jangras/jangras.github.io/_posts/2019-02-01-how-i-passed-dca.markdown

 categories: docker
 ---

 I have passed `Docker Certified Associate` (DCA) exam on 31st December 2018.
-I am happy to share my experience of Docker Certified Associate exam & how to study for the exam.
+I am happy to share my experience of Docker Certified Associate exam & plan to study for the exam.
 Before going further let me quickly introduce myself.
 I am having 12+ years of experience in IT infrastructure services which includes Linux, Unix, VMware, Servers, Storage, Networking & Security, AWS & Openstack.
 I have been playing with Docker since an year but occasionally.
 So, lets start with -> how I prepared for the exam:

 I started with `Docker Deep Dive by Nigel Poulton`.
 It took me about one week to complete the 400+ pages of this book with all included practicals in parallel.
 This book is just awesome.
 Nigel has done a great job, kudos to him.
 So, I suggest you to go through this book.
 Additionally, you can refer to his video course on pluralsight.com, but I haven't taken video course.